First Week Overview for Spring 2017 Incoming Students

 - Your undergraduate institution

 You will receive a copy of the Directory in your information packet when you check in.
-Questions about the Directory may be directed to Martin Wisneski at email@example.com.
+Questions about the Directory may be sent to Martin Wisneski at email@example.com.

 Optional Leisure Reading